 - That said, sucky pictures suck.
 If you can’t hold a camera without shaking, hire someone who can.
-I understand if a unit is tenant-occupied it is hard, but taking pictures of underwear on the floor, unmade beds or units taken at night just makes me hate you and your rental.
+I understand if a unit is tenant-occupied, it is hard, but taking pictures of underwear on the floor, unmade beds or units taken at night just makes me hate you and your rental.
 (I do, however, think it is really cute to have the tenant’s pet in the picture.
 Those pictures make me smile.
-And apparently I'm not the only one.)
+And apparently I'm not the only one).

 - If a unit has been rented, please take it off your firm’s site or add “RENTED” to the listing.
 I know this can be tricky and time-consuming but imagine how my heart leaps when I see the perfect listing only to realize it was posted 346 days ago.
-Heartbreak from Match.com I can take; heartbreak from StreetEasy I cannot.
+Heartbreak from Tinder I can take; heartbreak from StreetEasy I cannot.

-- If it is a walk-up—-particularly a sixth floor one—-say it prominently in your ad.
+- If it is a walk-up—particularly a sixth-floor one—say it prominently in your ad.
 In fact, the more descriptive and truthful you can be about EVERYTHING, the better.
 It will save you time from taking calls and answering questions and will save the hunter time trying to track you down to find out if there is laundry in the building or if the landlord allows big dogs.
 If you are not sure if it matters, assume it does.

 - Learn what a convertible is.
 Use the term sparingly.

-- Do not list your studio—even if it also has a small alcove—as a one bedroom.
+- Do not list your studio—even if it also has a small alcove—as a one-bedroom.
 It is still a studio and you are wasting my time even reading through it.

-- DO NOT list a junior four as a two bedroom.
+- DO NOT list a junior-four as a two-bedroom.
 If a room can’t fit a bed, it is not a bedroom.
 If a room doesn’t have a window, technically it is not a bedroom.